ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     {tip}

-2. Click **Associate** to tell IBM Cloud that the IP routing for this VLAN will now be manged by this VRA.
+2. Click **Associate** to tell {{site.data.keyword.Bluemix_notm}} that the IP routing for this VLAN will now be manged by this VRA.
 Initial VLAN association may take a couple of minutes to complete.
 Once completed the VLAN should be shown under the **Associated VLANs** heading.
-At this stage the VLAN and associated subnet are not protected or routed via the VRA and the VSI is accessible via the IBM Cloud Private network.
+At this stage the VLAN and associated subnet are not protected or routed via the VRA and the VSI is accessible via the {{site.data.keyword.Bluemix_notm}} Private network.
 The status of VLAN will be shown as *Bypassed*.{tip}

 3. Select **Actions** in the right hand column, then **Route VLAN** to route the VLAN/Subnet via the VRA.
 This will take a few minutes.
 A screen refresh will show it is Routed.